jax-ml/jax/jax/experimental/jax2tf/README.md

 f_tf.get_concrete_function(tf.TensorSpec([None, 28, 28], tf.float32))
 ```

-The `polymorphic_shapes` parameter, in the form of a list of strings corresponding
+The `polymorphic_shapes` parameter, in the form of a sequence of strings corresponding
-to the list of
+to the sequence of positional
 arguments, introduces one or more shape variables, e.g., `b`, to stand for shape
-dimensions that are unknown at JAX tracing time.
+dimensions that are assumed to be unknown at JAX tracing time, even if the actual
+parameter value (here `tf.TensorSpec(...)`) happens to have fully known shape.
+Shape variables are assumed to range
+over all strictly positive integers.
 In this particular example, we can
-also use the `polymorphic_shapes=["(b, _, _)"]`,
+also abbreviate `polymorphic_shapes=["(b, _, _)"]`,
 because the `_` placeholders take their value
 from the corresponding dimension of the `tf.TensorSpec` (which must be known).
-As a shortcut for a series of `_` at the end of a shape specification you can
+As a further shortcut for a series of `_` at the end of a shape specification you can
-use `...`: `polymorphic_shapes=["(b, ...)"]`
+use `...`: `polymorphic_shapes=["(b, ...)"]`.

 In the example above, the `polymorphic_shapes` specification does
 not convey more information than the partial `tf.TensorSpec`,
-except that it gives a name to the unknown dimension so that it
+except that it gives a name to the unknown dimension, which improves
-can be recognized in the error messages.
-The need for named shape
+error messages.
+The real need for named shape
 variables arises when there are
 multiple unknown dimensions and there is a relationship between them.
 For example,